markolbert/ProgrammingUtilities/README.md

-## Programming Utilities
+# Programming Utilities

-A collection of utilities used in [J4JSoftware](https://www.jumpforjoysoftware.com) projects.
+A collection of utilities I find useful and which are used in [J4JSoftware](https://www.jumpforjoysoftware.com) projects.

-### Changes
+## Changes
-There have been substantial changes since the last release, most notably to **TopologicalSort** and **DependencyInjection**.
-Much of the functionality related to viewmodels previously provided in *WPFViewModel* has been removed and replaced by a different approach added to **DependencyInjection**.
-I've also added several new libraries.

-Please re-review the documentation for details.
+The latest release takes a completely different approach to supporting dependency injection.
+Rather than a set of customizable CompositionRoot classes a customized `IHostBuilder` approach is taken.
+This substantially simplifies how the resulting `IHost` instance is used because everything previously provided by the CompositionRoot classes are now just services provided by `IHost`.

+Migrating will require some non-trivial changes.
+But most of those changes are cut and paste.

-### TL;DR
+## TL;DR

 All these assemblies target Net5 and have nullability enabled.

 All the assemblies are licensed under the GNU GPL-v3 (or later).
 See the